-All pupils on the SEND Register, including those with EHCPs are supported by an IPM or are on the class Reasonable Adjustments Map.
-These are a pupil support plans, which identifies the areas of need and the provision, including adaptive teaching strategies that have been identified to support the pupil.
+All pupils on the SEND Register, including those with EHCPs are supported by an Individual Provision Map (IPM).
+This is a pupil support plan which identifies the areas of need and the provision, including adaptive teaching strategies, that have been identified to support the pupil.

-When writing an IPM, we discuss the contents of the IPM plan with pupils and their parents and identify their achievements and areas for development from the work they have done in class or otherwise.
+When writing an Individual Provision Map (IPM) we discuss the contents of the IPM with pupils and their parents and identify their achievements and areas for development from the work they have done in class or otherwise.

-The IPM is reviewed termly with outcomes from the graduated approach feeding into IPM.
+The IPM is reviewed termly with outcomes from the graduated approach feeding into the IPM.
 The SENCO will coordinate the review and quality assurance process with the support of the headteacher and the senior leadership team.

-Parents will be invited to participate in a minimum of two reviews per academic year.
+Parents will be invited to participate in a minimum of three reviews.
 We very much value parent/carer views and it is important that all parties work together to support the child to succeed.

-Pupils who have education health and care plans will have two reviews in addition to their statutory EHCP review which parents will also be invited to.
+Pupils who have education health and care plans will have three reviews in addition to their statutory EHCP review which parents will also be invited to.
 Pupils are consulted through the statutory pupil advice paperwork in preparation for their EHCP annual reviews and are also present at the meetings (as appropriate, and in accordance with their wishes).